solliancenet/microsoft-postgresql-developer-guide/artifacts/07-03-AzureBatch/README.md

 ## Configure Batch Service

 - Browse to the Azure Portal
-- Select the `PostgreSQLdevSUFFIX` batch service
+- Select the `pgsqldevSUFFIX` batch service
 - Under **Features** select **Pools**
 - Ensure a pool called **main** is displayed, if not create it.
 - Under **Settings**, select **Scale**